1962 FIFA World Cup Group 3: Spain vs Mexico

-The game had very little rhythm and Spanish attacks were lost or easily stopped by the Aztec defense or goalkeeper Carvajal.
+The game had very little rhythm and Spanish attacks were lost or easily stopped by the Aztec defense or goalkeeper Carbajal.
 In the second half physical spending began to take its toll on Spain and Mexico took attack positions.
-However in one of counterattacks Luis Suárez and Puskas scored a goal which was cancelled for offside.
+However in one of counterattacks Luis Suárez and Puskás scored a goal which was cancelled for offside.
 In the last minutes of the game Mexicans claimed a penalty in the Spanish area.
 The game continued and the ball reached Gento who made a run on the left wing.
-Gento passed in to Peiró who finished past Carvajal a few seconds from the final whistle.
+Gento passed in to Peiró who finished past Carbajal a few seconds from the final whistle.
 Spain achieves victory, Santamaría, Pachín and Peiró were named the best men of the Spanish side according to the press.